-Pragmatic Inquiry is a deep discipline, and as with all disciplines, it takes hard work and practice to master its principles and use them effectively for your own problem solving.
-The Lab Journal is your guide and reference to the key points of Pragmatic Inquiry and will help to guide you through and record your discovery of deep truths.
+Pragmatic Inquiry is a deep discipline, and as with all disciplines, it takes time to engage in the practice for your own problem solving.
+The Lab Journal is your guide and reference to the key points of Pragmatic Inquiry and will help to guide you through and record your discovery of developing truths.

 We publish these under the Creative Commons permission to encourage others to experiment with the line of questioning, and share their experiences with our Pragmatic Inquiry Community.
 That is how these seemingly simple – but philosophically rigorous – wording and order of these questions evolved.
 So, if you use them, please let us know how they are working, and in what context.
 See Corporate and Academic case histories: